test.pyxc

 };

-We also need two global variables to carry extra data alongside a token return value:
+We also use two global variables to carry extra data alongside a token return value:

 static string IdentifierStr; // Filled in if tok_identifier